anatoly314/async-habr-translate/README.md

 })
 ```

-If you pass an empty array to Promise.race, the promise will be stuck in a pending state and will not be set to either fulfillment or rejection:
+If you pass an empty array to `Promise.race`, the promise will be stuck in a pending state and will not be set to either fulfillment or rejection:

 ```javascript
 Promise.race([])